Milena Hübschmannová: Career

 In 1999, Hübschmannová published an important work called A false dawn: my life as a Gypsy woman in Slovakia.
 The book is the autobiography of Ilona Lacková covering the period from 1920 to 1970, which was told to Hübschmannová over an eight-year period in Romani.
 She then translated the story into Czech and later French and English.
 The book relates the story of how the Roma's true identities were hidden behind stereotypical imagery.
 At the same time, because it is told as a first person account, the narrative restores the storyteller's humanity.
 Addressing attempts by the government to "reeducate" the Roma, and force their assimilation, the book explores the ghettoization the Roma experienced under the socialist regime.
 The work became an important text, as it covered ground that scientists could not, by giving an insider's view of the issues facing the Romani community.
 It was subsequently published in Bulgarian, Hungarian and Spanish, winning the International Humanitarian Hidalgo Prize in 2001 from Spain.
 Hübschmannová earned her Habilitation degree with a thesis of Romistické studie II (Romani Studies 2) in 2000 and that same year was honored with a plaque at the Fifth International Congress of the International Romani Union, held in Prague.
-In 2002, Czech President Vaclav Havel awarded her the Medal of Merit in the third degree and the following year she was awarded the Medal of Merit in the first degree by the Ministry of Education, Youth, and Physical Training.
+In 2002, Czech President Václav Havel awarded her the Medal of Merit in the third degree and the following year she was awarded the Medal of Merit in the first degree by the Ministry of Education, Youth, and Physical Training.